 - Areas of Hardieville

 Households included in Phase 1 will not be charged for their organics collection until the program is rolled out city-wide next spring (2023).
-Each household will receive a 240 litre green cart and 8 litre kitchen catcher pail with an Ins and Outs brochure and user guide about the program.
+Each household received a 240 litre green cart and 8 litre kitchen catcher pail with an Ins and Outs brochure and user guide about the program.

 This first phase will include consultation with participants to help inform decisions around the future implementation of a city-wide curbside organics program currently scheduled for spring 2023.